njpanderson/Citrus-for-Craft-2/README.md

-Varnish Purge for Craft
+🍊Citrus
 =====
-Craft plugin for purging Varnish when elements are saved.
+A Craft CMS plugin for purging and banning Varnish caches when elements are saved.

+ > _Citrus, a common liquid for stripping varnish._

 Installation
 ---
 1. Download and extract the contents of the zip.
 Copy the /varnishpurge folder to your Craft plugin folder.
-2. Enable the Varnish Purge plugin in Craft (Settings > Plugins).
+2. Enable the Citrus plugin in Craft (Settings > Plugins).
 3. Override default configuration if necessary.
 (See "Configuration" below).
 4. Create optional bindings if needed.
 (See "Bindings" below).
 5. Configure tags as necessary in the template.
 (See "Tagging" below).

 Configuration
 ---
-To configure Varnish Purge, create a new `varnishpurge.php` config file in your config folder, and override settings as needed.
+To configure Citrus, create a new `citrus.php` config file in your config folder, and override settings as needed.
 The following settings are the default (found in `config.php` in the plugin folder):

 ```
 'varnishHosts' => [],